Major in Political Science

 Students may choose any seven additional courses in political science (whether listed with an "IR" or "PSC" number).
 These may include any courses from the various fields, but may also include individualized research courses, internships, and associated courses.
 No more than three of these, however, may be chosen from the list of associated courses.
 As many as three of these seven courses may come from another department, provided they follow the guidelines in the next paragraph for courses in an allied field.
 Also, no more than four courses counted toward the major may be at the introductory level (generally, 100-level courses); of these four introductory courses, no more than one may come from another department.

 Courses in the allied field (up to three) may consist of any courses from either Economics, History, or Philosophy, provided that the courses come from the same department and that no more than one of these courses is at the introductory level.
-(Students satisfying their Techniques of Analysis requirement with ECO 230 or ECO 231 may take up to two additional courses in the allied field, for a total of up to three courses in Economics or up to two courses in another allied field.)
+(Students satisfying their Techniques of Analysis requirement with ECO 230 or ECO 231 may take up to two additional courses in the allied field, for a total of up to three courses in Economics or up to two courses in another allied field.
+Students satisfying their Techniques of Analysis requirement with PSY/CSP 211 or coursework in Statistics may take just two other courses in the allied field.)
 For courses from other departments or for interdepartmental allied fields, advisors will expect students to provide a coherent justification for the courses chosen.
 A general guideline used to determine acceptability of a proposed allied field is that the courses enhance your understanding of politics.
 Proposals that cut across departments or that include more than one introductory-level course require special justification.
 Changes to allied field courses other than those in the three listed departments must be approved in writing by an advisor.

 The Writing Requirement